Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 7 min read · ✓ Verified April 2026

-Best for Detroit / Grand Rapids / Lansing / Ann Arbor: Mint Mobile Unlimited ($30/mo annual) — one of the lower-priced options on T-Mobile's strong metro network across Michigan's Lower Peninsula.
-Taxes extra; annual commitment upfront.
+Best for Detroit / Grand Rapids / Lansing / Ann Arbor: Mint Mobile Unlimited ($30/mo annual) — T-Mobile's network is well-deployed across the Lower Peninsula.
+Detroit metro sub-areas: Urban Core, Downriver, Western Wayne, Southfield, Woodward Corridor, North Oakland, Inner Macomb, Outer Macomb

-Best for the Upper Peninsula / northern MI / rural areas: Cricket Wireless Smart ($50/mo) for AT&T coverage, or Visible ($25/mo) for Verizon — both often have more reach in the UP than T-Mobile, and the right choice depends on your specific UP routes.
+Best for the Upper Peninsula / northern Michigan: Cricket Wireless Smart ($50/mo) — AT&T often has more reach than T-Mobile in the UP and northern LP

 Best Overall